-There is a small country in the heart of Europe, which doesn’t have high mountains, only 600-1000 metres tall hills.
-There is a small country, which doesn’t have any seaside, its biggest lake, the Balaton is only 10 metres deep.
-But this small country has a more than 21.000 kilometres long marked net of hiking trails.
-This small country has the oldest long distance path in Europe, which was born in 1938, more than 70 years ago.
-This small country is Hungary, and I would like to invite you, visit this country and walk a shorter or bigger distance along its National Blue Trail!
+There is a small country in the heart of Europe, which doesn’t have high mountains, only 600-1000 meters tall hills.
+There is a small country, which doesn’t have any seaside, its biggest lake, the Balaton is only 10 meters deep.
+But this small country has a more than 21.000 kilometers long marked net of hiking trails.
+This small country has the oldest long-distance path in Europe, which was born in 1938, more than 80 years ago.
+In this small country, wild camping is allowed, only with a few limiting conditions.
+This small country is Hungary, and I would like to invite you, visit this country and walk a bigger or shorter distance along its National Blue Trail!

-The long route of the National Blue Trail starts on the 884 metres tall peak of Írottkő Mountain at the Austrian-Hungarian border.
-It descends to the feet of the mountains, visit the 700 years old Kőszeg town, cross the Little Hungarian Plain and after the fort of Sümeg the long and winding way is continued among the hills and mountains of the Transdanubian Mid-Range Mountains.
-The marked trail reaches Budapest at the half of its route, here the hikers can throw a glance at Budapest from the hills, later the path crosses the Danube at the Danube Bend between the Pilis and Börzsöny Mountains.
+The long route of the National Blue Trail starts on the 884 metres tall peak of Írott-kő Mountain at the Austrian-Hungarian border.
+It descends to the feet of the mountain, visits the 700 years old Kőszeg town, crosses the Little Hungarian Plain and after the fort of Sümeg, the long and winding way continues among the hills and mountains of the Transdanubian Mid-Range Mountains.
+The marked trail touches the Balaton Lake and after 500 km run reaches Budapest in the middle of its route.
+Here the hikers can throw a glance at the capital from the hills, later the path crosses the Danube at the Danube Bend between the Pilis and Börzsöny Mountains.

-The meandering route of the National Blue Trail goes on along the Northern Mid-Range Mountains, climbs the peaks of the Börzsöny, Mátra, Bükk and Zemplén Mountains, the mild hills of Cserhát and Cserehát Hilly Countries.
-Along its long route the Trail visits two World Heritage Sites: the old village of Hollókő and the Dripstone Cave of Aggtelek.
-Finally it reaches the small Hollóháza village, here is its end at a small monument.
+The meandering route of the National Blue Trail goes on along the Northern Mid-Range Mountains, climbs the 800-900 m tall peaks of Börzsöny, Mátra, Bükk and Zemplén Mountains, the mild hills of Cserhát and Cserehát Hilly Countries.
+Along its long route, the Trail visits two World Heritage Sites: the old village of Hollókő and the Dripstone Cave of Aggtelek.
+Finally, it reaches the small Hollóháza village at the Hungarian-Slovakian border, where we arrive at its end a small monument.

 This website is an advertisement, the advertisement of the beautiful Hungarian countryside and the National Blue Trail.
-The editors of this website completed this long route, the travelogues were written and photos were taken on that big hike.
-They have been living in Hungary since their birth, but they recognised this country only on this hike really.
-They felt in love with the mildly waving hills and mountains, friendly people of the small villages, ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
-They thought it is worth bringing their experiences within reach for somebody else.
-They hope the travelogues, the route-altitude profiles, the general information chapter and the other advices will help you, if you decide to visit Hungary, and the National Blue Trail.
+The author of this website completed three times this long route, the travelogues were written and the photos were taken on those big hikes.
+He has been living in Hungary since his birth, but he recognized this country only on these hikes.
+He felt in love with the mildly waving hills and mountains, with the friendly people of the small villages, with the ruins of big fortresses and already forgotten small castles, extinct volcanoes and the whole atmosphere of the Hungarian countryside!
+He thought it is worth bringing his experiences within reach for somebody else.
+He hopes, the travelogues, the route-altitude profiles, the general information chapter and the other pieces of advice will help you, if you decide to visit Hungary, and hike along the National Blue Trail!

 If somebody tells about himself/herself in a company in Hungary, that he/she is a hiker, almost sure that the first question will be “And have you completed the Blue Trail?”
 Nearly every Hungarian has heard about this thing.
-The completion of the Blue Trail is an important part in the life of a Hungarian hiker.
-There are 147 checkpoints along the route of the Trail.
-If somebody can collect the stamps of all checkpoints in his personal completion booklet, only in that case is the Blue Trail completed by that person.
+The completion of the Blue Trail is an important part of the life of a Hungarian hiker.
+There are exactly 150 checkpoints along the route of the Trail.
+If somebody can collect the stamps of all checkpoints in his completion booklet, only in that case is the Blue Trail completed by that person.

-If you have any personal comment, question, good or bad opinion about this websites, please, write to the editors!
-They will answer as soon as possible!
-If you think, you make your opinion public, in this case you can do this thing in the Visitors' Book, as well!
+If you have any personal comments, questions, good or bad opinions about this website, please, write to the author!
+He will answer as soon as possible!